Commercial Auto Insurance

 What other types of liability coverage should you consider?

-General liability insurance: A general liability policy covers common business risks like customer bodily injuries, damage to a customer’s property, and advertising injuries.
+General liability insurance: This covers common business risks like customer bodily injuries, damage to a customer’s property, and advertising injuries.

 Workers’ compensation insurance: Workers' comp is required in almost every state for businesses that have employees.
-It can cover medical expenses for work injuries, which are not often covered by regular health insurance.
+It covers medical expenses for work injuries, which are not often covered by regular health insurance.

 How to get cheap car insurance with Insureon